FilterField

 foo = b\ ar

-Group suggestions and add additional information
+Group suggestions

-Use the FilterField.SuggestionGroup
+FilterField.SuggestionGroup

-to visually separate suggestions.
+to separate them visually.
 Use the

 FilterField.SuggestionGroupLabel